jamesturk/aows/docs/parsing/performance.md

 ### #2 - Extracting Links

 This benchmark uses each library to find all `<a>` tags with an `href` attribute.
-This is a common task for scrapers.
+This is a common task for scrapers and given the number of links on the two test pages, should be a good test of the libraries capabilities.
+The libraries have different ways of doing this, so I used the most natural way for each library based on their documentation.

 #### Code